Product Name: The Brit Method

 I’m about to jump in & expose this system for what it really is but before I do that I want to make something very clear to you right from the very start, and that is the fact that I am in no way shape or form affiliated with The Brit Method system (or should I scam).

 The reason I want to make that very clear to you is so that you can rest assured that you will be reading the honest truth about this system.
-You see, I’ve noticed that there’s several other reviews for The Brit Method system but they are biased because they’ve been written by affiliates who are actually getting paid commissions for each new person they get to join.
+You see, I’ve noticed that there are several other reviews for The Brit Method system but they are biased because they’ve been written by affiliates who are actually getting paid commissions for each new person they get to join.

-Some of the reviews even contain outright lies in an attempt to trick you into signing up, so I’ve took the time out today to put this review together because I want to deliver the real truth about this system.
+Some of the reviews even contain outright lies in an attempt to trick you into signing up, so I’ve taken the time out today to put this review together because I want to deliver the real truth about this system.

 What Is The Brit Method?